 Founded in 2001, French Bulldog Rescue Network is a nonprofit organization dedicated to rescuing French Bulldogs from shelters, animal control facilities, puppy mills, and owner surrenders throughout the United States.

 FBRN is staffed completely by volunteers, so all the money raised goes directly to helping the dogs.
 As part of its mission, FBRN educates the public about the breed and how to take care of French Bulldogs properly.

 It also helps owners who can no longer care for their dogs by taking them into foster care when possible and rehoming them.
 In addition to rescue operations, it also helps educate the public on responsible dog ownership and the humane treatment of animals.

-Their adoption process includes submitting an application accompanied by a $10.00 application fee, which is non-refundable.
-When any dog is available for adoption, its story or name appears on the “Available Dog” page on their website.
+French Bulldog Rescue Network’s adoption process includes submitting an application accompanied by a $10.00 application fee, which is non-refundable.
+When any dog is available for adoption, its story or name appears on the “Available Dogs” page on their website.